-Information on CANS certification, a requirement for administration, is available on the RIHS CYF Outcomes website:

-All outcomes data will be entered in the Children, Youth and Families Mental Health Outcomes Management System (CYF mHOMS) data entry system (DES).
-Other data is manually collected by providers and submitted on a quarterly basis (QSR).).
+Section N details the system-wide outcome measures.
+Additional performance requirements are described in that section.
+The outcomes measures and data entry trainings are available on the UCSD Children & Youth Outcomes Measures website.
+Information on CANS certification, a requirement for administration, is available on the System of Care Outcomes for Children, Youth and TAY website.
+All outcomes' data will be completed within the electronic health record and then entered in the Other data is manually collected by providers and submitted on a quarterly basis (QSR).
 The data is useful in determining trends and patterns in service provision and demand, as well as, identifying opportunities for improvement.

-In conjunction with new State mandates for quality improvement and monitoring client progress, the MHP is extending the Client Outcomes tracking to all programs through data reports and the QSR.
-See section N-D at Requirements and Section A-S ystems of Care for client outcomes indicators determined by the MHP.
+In conjunction with new State mandates for quality improvement and monitoring client progress, the BHP is extending the Client Outcomes tracking to all programs through data reports and the QSR.
+(See section N - Data Requirements and Section A - Systems of Care for client outcomes indicators determined by the BHP).

 Participating programs shall report their outcomes data according to defined timelines.
 The Program Monitor/COR will review the results, check for adherence to the outcome standard, and identify if a plan of correction is needed.
-The QM unit will track trends for the data provided on the QSR and the quarterly CYF mHOMS DES report produced by CASRC.
+The QA unit will track trends for the data provided on the QSR and the quarterly Child, Youth & Families mHOMS DES report produced by CASRC.
 The specific outcomes procedures by level of care, the outcomes tools, and reporting requirements can be obtained by contacting your Program Monitor/COR and/or the Child and Adolescent Services Research Center (CASRC).